HongkuanZhang/IFMIR-Corpus/README.md

 python3 generate-txt.py
 ```
 ### Annotated samples visualization in BRAT tool
 In the `/sample` file, there will be 49 .txt files, corresponding 49 .ann files, and .conf file for annotation defination.
-Annotated texts can be visualized by opening this file in BRAT, and result will be like:
+Annotated texts can be visualized by opening this file in BRAT, and the result will be like:

 ![pic3](https://github.com/zhkleciel/JQMIR/blob/master/pics/mir-in-brat.png)

-The original incident contents are written in Japanese, and the contents in figure above are translated into English for easy to understand.
+The original incident contents are written in Japanese, and the contents in the figure above are translated into English for easy to understand.

 ### Requirements and Installation
 * A computer running macOS or Linux